siffiejoe/lua-interactive/README.md

   [3]:  http://www.tecgraf.puc-rio.br/~lhf/ftp/lua/#lbci
   [4]:  http://lua-users.org/lists/lua-l/2013-04/msg00664.html

+###                           LuaJIT 2.0                           ###

+LuaJIT 2.0 is incompatible with lbci, but it has some extensions compared to Lua 5.1 (most notably `debug.upvaluejoin` and an enhanced `debug.getlocal`) that *almost* make it possible to use the same tricks.
+A three line patch is necessary to make it ignore its program counter when listing locals, but since I have no idea if something would break horribly with this change, the patch got a bit larger to be on the safe side.

 ##                  Features/Quirks (mostly quirks)                 ##

 *   The original "Lua interpreter in Lua" was written for Lua 5.1.
 I